Pre-built binaries

 Generating the configuration parser

-The configuration file and command line parser is generated
+The configuration file and command line parser is generated by

-included in the source so sslh
+sslh-conf.h.
+The resulting files are included in the source so sslh

-can be built without
+can be built without conf2struct installed.

-Further, to prevent build issues, sslh-conf.[ch]
+Further, to prevent build issues, sslh-conf.[ch] has no dependency to

-in the Makefile.
-In the event
+sslhconf.cfg in the Makefile.
+In the event of adding configuration

 Binaries

-The Makefile produces three different executables: sslh-fork
+The Makefile produces three different executables: sslh-fork,

-sslh-select
+sslh-select and sslh-ev:

 -

-forks a new process for each incoming connection.
+sslh-forkforks a new process for each incoming connection.
 It is well-tested and very reliable, but incurs the overhead of many processes.

-for a “small” setup (less than a dozen ssh connections and a low-traffic https server) thensslh-fork
+If you are going to usesslhfor a “small” setup (less than a dozen ssh connections and a low-traffic https server) thensslh-forkis probably more suited for you. -

-as a backend.
+sslh-evis similar tosslh-select, but useslibevas a backend.
 This allows using specific kernel APIs that allow to manage thousands of connections concurrently.

 Installation